Creek Health Monitoring Project

 and follow the CHMP on social media: Facebook MCCG – Creek health monitoring project

-The first of two surveys for this year is happening on April 17th.
 See below and register through Eventbrite or scan the QR code below.

 The aim of the Creek Health Monitoring Program (CHMP) is to provide baseline information on the aquatic ecosystem health of the Moggill Creek Catchment.
 Data are being gathered on fish, aquatic macro-invertebrates, habitat and water quality.
 This will assist in making decisions on where efforts are required in land and water management.

 In addition to water quality and riparian habitat, the CHMP monitors both fish and macro-invertebrate populations, while most creek health monitoring programs only monitor macro-invertebrates.